Fast Computation of Genome-Metagenome Interaction Effects: Method

 \subsubsection{Selection of supervariables}

-The compression is a key ingredient to reduce significantly the dimension involved in Problem~\eqref{eq:compact_vector_model}.
-Yet, we are going a step further with an additional feature selection process applied to the compressed variables, as suggested at the beginning of this section to preprocess the data, using screening rules and / or applying a Lasso optimization on each view $\vu$ and $\vd$:
+Compression is a key ingredient in reducing significantly the dimension of Problem~\eqref{eq:compact_vector_model}.
+We take this a step further with an additional feature selection process applied to the compressed variables, as described at the beginning of this section, in order to preprocess the data using screening rules and/or applying a Lasso optimization on each view $\vu$ and $\vd$:

 and